PANLAR Ultrasound Study Group: Recommendations On Imaging Modalities In Gout Save

 1. When diagnosis is doubtful use US for detection of elementary lesions or DECT for MSU crystals considered sensitivity and specific complimentary tools (levels of evidence (LE)II, grade B)

-2. US and DECT may have lower sensitivity in patients with disease duration of <2 years but high specificity justifies its use (LE II, grade B)
+2. US and DECT may have lower sensitivity in patients with disease duration of

 3. CR and CT show poor sensitivity.
 Low cost and high specificity justify use for initial evaluation, differential diagnosis and erosion detection (LE II, grade B).